 The State encourages the Contractor to cover programs that enhance the general health and well-being of its HIP members, including programs that address preventive health, risk factors or personal responsibility.
 These enhanced programs and services are above and beyond those covered in the HIP program.
 For enhanced services developed for HIP, the enhancements shall be developed to align with the overall program goals aimed at creating a commercial market experience and encouraging member participation in HIP Plus.
 Therefore, enhanced benefits and services shall only be offered to HIP Plus and HIP State Plan Plus members.
-Notwithstanding the foregoing, the Contractor may elect to provide enhanced benefits and services are not applied against the member's POWER Account.
+Notwithstanding the foregoing, the Contractor may elect to provide enhanced benefits and services to HIP Basic and HIP State Plan Basic members, provided that such benefits and services are not applied against the member's POWER Account.